play-lang/play/README.md

 npm install
 ```

+**Important**: In VSCode, open any `*.ts` file in the `src/` directory and run the command `TypeScript: Select TypeScript Version...` and specify the locally installed version.
+This prevents glitches with TypeScript autocomplete, particularly when refactoring imports.

 Code can be automatically formatted if you have the [TSLint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) installed in VSCode.
 You will get this functionality for free since [Prettier](https://prettier.io/) is installed locally and configured as a TSLint plugin.

 Run the tests: